Introduction to Elixir

 - Created by José Valim in 2011

-- Designed to address productivity while keeping Erlang's strengths
+- Designed to keep Erlang's strengths while fixing the ergonomics

-- Used by Discord, Pinterest, Bleacher Report, Financial Times, and more
+- Used in production at Discord, Pinterest, Bleacher Report, Financial Times

 Installation